 Using debit cards is also inexpensive.
 They often do not charge the annual fees that some credit cards do.
 In addition, many banks offer free checking with no maintenance fees.
 As an added benefit, if you need cash from an ATM, you can generally get it for free using your debit card at ATMs affiliated with your bank.
 However, using other banks' ATMs may incur ATM fees.

 Some checking accounts (which you’ll need for a standard debit card) charge maintenance fees if you don’t qualify for a waiver, but a checking account is practically a necessity—a credit card is not.
-In addition, if you sign up for overdraft protection, you will incur overdraft fees.
-If you have a hard time controlling your spending, you could wrack up a considerable amount in overdraft fees.
+Also, if you sign up for overdraft protection, you will incur overdraft fees.
+If you have a hard time controlling your spending, you could wrack up a considerable amount of overdraft fees.
 There are a few other situations where you can get hit with insufficient funds charges—if you write a check that bounces, for example—but those cases are relatively rare.

 Merchants pay fees to process your payments, and debit card swipe fees are typically much lower than credit card fees (although there are exceptions).
 As a result, some merchants require you to meet minimum purchase thresholds when you use a credit card—a $10 minimum, for example).
 In contrast, you can often avoid swipe fees when you use a debit card, keeping your favorite businesses' costs low.